gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-It gives the features of sales channel.
-Moreover, get the details about product details, landing page, registration page, home page, listing page, reward points and many more properties.
+Shows feature configuration of sales channel websites, such as product detail, landing page, options in the login/registration screen, home page, listing page, reward points, communication opt-in, cart options and many more.

 *Returned Response:*